java-crypto/cross_platform_crypto/docs/rsa_signature_pss_file_openssl.md

 # Cross-platform cryptography

-## RSA file signature with PKCS#1.5 padding and OpenSSL
+## RSA file signature with PSS padding and OpenSSL

 This article will show you how to generate a RSA key pair, sign a file with the private key and verify the signature with the public key.
 All you need for this task is an installed OpenSSL program on your machine.

-Best of all: when working as explained you get a full compatibility to the elliptic curve signatures described in the article [RSA string signature with PKCS#1.5 padding](rsa_signature_string.md).
+Best of all: when working as explained you get a full compatibility to the elliptic curve signatures described in the article [RSA string signature with PSS padding](rsa_signature_pss_string.md).

 This example was tested with **OpenSSL version 1.1.1g** - kindly do no use older versions (<= 1.1.0) as they may not work as expected.